zenstruck/console-test/README.md

         // advanced usage
-        $this->consoleCommand(CreateUserCommand::class) // can use the command class or "name" ->addArgument('kbond')
+        $this->consoleCommand(CreateUserCommand::class) // can use the command class or "name" ->splitOutputStreams() // by default stdout/stderr are combined, this options splits them ->addArgument('kbond')
             ->addOption('--admin') // with or without "--" prefix
             ->addOption('role', ['ROLE_EMPLOYEE', 'ROLE_MANAGER'])